Oscar nominations 2024: Justine Triet becomes 8th woman ever nominated for best director

 Greta Gerwig, who directed the blockbuster "Barbie" movie, was snubbed by the Academy despite receiving Golden Globe nominations for best director and best original screenplay.
 The film received seven Oscar nominations this year.

-Lina Wertmüooer became the first woman to win in the category a whopping 47 years after the Oscars began — and it took another 32 years before a second woman, Kathryn Bigelow. won.
+Lina Wertmüller became the first woman to be nominated in the category a whopping 47 years after the Oscars began — and it took another 32 years before a second woman, Kathryn Bigelow was nomianted and won.

 for more features.